 On this page, you will find descriptions of the weekly homework students will need to do throughout the year, as well as homework that happens once a term.
-According to several studies and organizations, students should do homework for 10x their grade level.
+According to several studies and organizations, students should do homework for 10x the mins corresponding to their grade level.
 That means that at the Grade 4 level, students should be doing no more than 40 mins of homework each night.

 xtramath: xtramath is a daily basic facts site where students can practice their basic facts.
 By the end of Grade 4, students should be able to add 35 basic addition facts in 2 mins, subtract 35 questions in 2 mins and multiply 25 questions in 2 mins.
 To help students in achieving their goals, we will be using xtramath.org to help students work on their math facts on a daily basis.
 Each day, students will be working on their facts in the class.
 However, students can also work on their facts at home if they like.
 Students should be able to use the same code they use in class.
 Students do not need to work on this at home if there is no time or if they don’t want to.
 At the end of each week, students will be completing a basic facts quiz comprising of the 3 different kinds of basic facts.